ATS Diversity & Inclusion Statement:

 Specific Recommendations

-- Committees will advocate that diverse representation occurs in an equitable manner in all activities and deliverables that they oversee, working groups that they organize, and new ideas or requests originating from the Committee.
+- Committees Chairs will advocate that diverse representation occurs in an equitable manner in all activities and deliverables that they oversee, working groups that they organize, and new ideas or requests originating from the Committee.

 Awareness